sebleier/python-redis/README.rst

 Python Redis
 ============

-An in-process implementation of redis written in Python
+An in-process implementation of `Redis`_ written in Python

 Datastructures
 ==============